Beryl Mercer: Career

 Mercer was honored by Dowager Queen Alexandra for her work as an entertainer during World War I.

 Mercer's film debut came in The Christian.
 She was best known as a film actress for her motherly roles.
-She played Lew Ayres' mother in All Quiet on the Western Front (1930) and James Cagney's mother in The Public Enemy (1931).
+She played Lew Ayres' mother in All Quiet on the Western Front (1930) and James Cagney's mother in The Public Enemy (1931) as Ma Powers.
 She also regularly appeared as a grandmother, cook or maid in some high-profile films.
 She appeared in more than 50 films between 1916 and 1939, and her career was at a peak in the 1930s when she regularly appeared in several films per year.
 Mercer appeared in Cavalcade (1933), Jane Eyre, The Little Minister, and The Richest Girl in the World (all 1934).
 She was in two versions of Three Live Ghosts (1929 and 1935) and The Little Princess (1939) as Queen Victoria.

 Personal life

 Mercer was married to Maitland Paisley early in her life.
 Her only other marriage was to actor Holmes Herbert in the late 1920s.
 She had one child, Joan Mercer, later Bitting, born on 16 September 1917.